0nix/ggj21/twine/scriptstuff.md

 Surveillance start at 0500 hours on Thursday, March 11th.

 At around 0600, you observe a phone call is made to Hassel's residence.
 The phone ring wakes up Hassel and Leitzka, forcing Hassel to get out of bed earlier than previously observed.
-Records indicate the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
+Previous surveillance indicates the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
 On the other line is Hassel's boss, citizen Gerhart Kleiner, Head of Day-Shift Production.
 The conversation is as follows:

 Hassel (H): Who in the hell is ca-